OSchollumQCA/OS170QCA-Assessment2/index.md

 ![Image](ScreenShot2020-04-20at2.46.35pm.png)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it's a Hamster running tracker.
+This is very similar to ideas I have, just for humans instead.
+I thought it was an interesting project, that i could gain some basic knowledge and skills from.

 ## Other research ##